Lee Jae Myung: Can the man tipped to be next leader bring stability to South Korea?

 Lee has sought to resonate with younger voters by donning blue-and-red Reebok sneakers, colours of the national flag.
 The wearing of those sneakers, which quickly became a coveted commodity after he started wearing them on the campaign trail, was a conscious choice, aimed at playing up one of his pledges to unite South Korea’s liberal and conservative voters.

-Lee was born to a family of farmers in a remote mountain village in the country's southeast.
+Lee was born to a family of farmers in a remote mountain village in the country’s southeastern region.
 He worked in chemical factories as a child, suffering an industrial accident that left him with a permanent injury to his arm and impaired hearing.

 He has used his rags-to-riches story on the campaign trail, bringing up his impoverished childhood to focus on economic equality.